Effective August 15, 2022, research operations return to Level 1 (Normal Operations) and these guidelines are no longer

 Issued April 28, 2021

-These guidelines are to be used in conjunction with the Plan for Phased Resumption of On-Campus Research for Princeton University.
+These guidelines are to be used in conjunction with the Plan for Phased Resumption of On-Campus Research for Princeton University (Plan).
 While the Plan focuses on on-campus research, field researchers are encouraged to become familiar with it, as it provides general safety and precautionary information that may be practicable for field research being performed during the COVID-19 pandemic.
 The Plan describes four levels of on-campus operation, which include 1 (normal operations), 2 (phased resumption), 3 (essential operations), and 4 (operations suspended).
 Princeton is currently in level 2.
 These guidelines will be revised in accordance with major changes to guidance issued by Princeton University, or any other relevant major changes to the current understanding of the COVID-19 pandemic.

 Scope: These guidelines apply to all field research faculty, students, researchers, staff and postdoctoral researchers who may be considered part of the research team, regardless of whether the research occurs domestically or internationally.
 These guidelines apply to all forms of field research whether they arise from the humanities, social sciences, natural sciences, or engineering and applied sciences.
 Field research is any form of research conducted outside of a laboratory, academic building or library.
 Human subjects research guidelines are handled separately from field research.